buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/build-app.md

 ...
 ===> RESTORING
 ===> BUILDING
----> Ruby Buildpack
+---> NodeJS Buildpack
----> Downloading and extracting Ruby
+---> Downloading and extracting NodeJS
----> Installing gems
 ...
 ===> EXPORTING
 ...
-Successfully built image 'test-ruby-app'
+Successfully built image 'test-node-js-app'
 ```

-A new image named `test-ruby-app` was created in your Docker daemon with a layer containing the Ruby runtime.
+A new image named `test-node-js-app` was created in your Docker daemon with a layer containing the NodeJS runtime.
 However, your app image is not yet runnable.
 We'll make the app image runnable in the next section.

 <!--+if false+-->
 ---